-The main cause for a roller mark when you are painting is you applying too much pressure to the roller.
+The main cause for a roller mark when you are painting is applying too much pressure to the roller.
 If you are applying too much pressure the edges of the roller will leave marks.
 You also get roller marks when you do not vary the direction you are rolling the paint roller in.
 If you always roll straight up and down you will leave marks.
-You should roll in V shapes to eliminate 4 these lines.
+You should roll in V shapes to eliminate 4 of these lines.

 Do you cut in before or after rolling?